R/do.ora.R

 A data.frame of pathway enrichment.
 The last N colums are enrichment

-statistics per pathway, grouped by the groups
+statistics per pathway, grouped by the groups parameter.
+P.all are the

-stats for all selected features, and the remaingin P.*
+stats for all selected features, and the remaingin P.* columns are for

-the features specifed by groups
+the features specifed by groups.

-In principle, this test does what goseq
+In principle, this test does what goseq does, however I found that

-sometimes calling goseq would throw errors within goseq::nullp()
+sometimes calling goseq would throw errors within goseq::nullp() when

-.
+calling makesplines.
 I stumbled onto this implementation when googling

 for these errors and landing here: